 Occupants of student residential facilities are provided with education and awareness regarding fire safety and evacuation procedures.
 For occupants of on-campus residence halls this can occur during on-going residence hall programs and during the initial residential hall safety talks that take place on an annual basis at the beginning of the school year.
-There were no residential hall fire evacuation drills held during the calendar year 2018.
+There was one fire evacuation drill held in each residential hall during the calendar year 2019.
 Occupants of GU owned, leased, managed, or operated apartments and rental houses can request specific programming for that living unit in addition to the general fire safety material provided them.
 Residence hall staff members, both student and professional, are provided with fire safety training.
 Other University staff members that work in the residence halls are provided with awareness and training of fire safety issues.